fl101/awardfares-blog/_posts/2023-08-10-a380-award-flights.md

 tags: [Guide]
 author: Germán
 image: /assets/img/a380-awards/cover.webp
-hidden: true
-sitemap: false
 ---

 As a frequent flyer, scoring a flight on the A380 might be one of the most rewarding achievements.

 The Airbus A380 is just massive, and offers a unique (and sometimes luxurious) flying experience.
 It is the only commercial aircraft that offers a full double-deck, with a number of amenities that are not usually available on other aircraft: suites, showers, onboard bars, private bedrooms, dedicated lounges, and duty-free shops are just some of the extravagant additions that exquisite flyers look after.

-However, in recent years, a number of airlines have announced plans to phase out their A380 fleets.
+However, in recent years, a number of airlines have announced [plans to phase out their A380 fleets](https://aviationweek.com/air-transport/airports-networks/where-does-airbus-a380-fly-august-2023-update).
 The aircraft is simply too big for some airports, and it can be difficult to fill all of the seats on a long-haul flight.
 The COVID-19 pandemic has accelerated this process, as airlines have been forced to cut costs and focus on more fuel-efficient aircraft.

 As of 2023, only a few airlines still operate the A380, with just a subset of them offering available award seats in our favorite frequent flyer programs.